25 Event Lead Capture Ideas for You to Experiment With

 Who doesn’t love getting something for free?
-Ask event attendees to drop off a business card or submit their contract information through OnSpot Social for a chance to win a prize from your company.
+Ask event attendees to drop off a business card or submit their contact information through OnSpot Social for a chance to win a prize from your company.
 If you do use OnSpot Social, one nice feature is the ‘Random Winner Picker’.
-With the click of a button the app will go through all of the leads captured at the event and randomly select a winner for you.
+With the click of a button, the app will go through all of the leads captured at the event and randomly select a winner for you.
 Using giveaways works particularly well with retailers who sell physical items.
 Put the prize prominently on display to better capture leads at events.

 Some conferences put together “swag bags” in exchange for attendees opting in to receive emails from event sponsors.
 If your budget allows, bring company swag for inclusion in the conference bag and provide the swag bag to all attendees who sign up.